tarunchhabriya06/Minimalist-dotfiles/README.md

 Arch and Arch based system:

-note: I have used Manjaro LXDE edition(arch based) for this setup with zsh shell
+note: I have used Manjaro LXDE edition(arch based) for this setup with zsh but even if you are not using arch based system you can replicate my setup you just have to replace pacman with your package manager for example if you are using ubuntu based systems you just have to replace the command with apt-get install and after that if you can't find a specific package just google it and you  will find that package

 1) System update
 ```